cyclecheck/api-server/README.md

 ### Node

-1. Download the latest `cyclecheck-api` [release](https://github.com/cyclecheck/api-server/releases).
+1. Download the latest `cyclecheck-api` from the [releases](https://github.com/cyclecheck/api-server/releases).
 1. Unzip `cyclecheck-api.zip`.
 1. Change into the directory.
 1. Run `npm install --production`
+1. Configure (see below).

+### Standalone

+This is the version that the Docker image uses.
+It requires a specific version of Node (see [`.nvmrc`](https://github.com/cyclecheck/api-server/blob/master/.nvmrc)) because of the way the bundle is packaged.

+1. Download the latest `cyclecheck-standalone` from the [releases](https://github.com/cyclecheck/api-server/releases) page.
+1. Unzip `cyclecheck-api-standalone.zip`.
+1. Configure (see below).

 ## Setup